People

 • Dr. Kevin Roback (PhD 2021) –now Research Staff Member, Institute for Defense Analyses

-• Dr. Nathan Stein (PhD 2020) –now Senior Machine Learning Engineer, Rebellion Defense
+• Dr. Nathan Stein (PhD 2020) –now Senior Machine Learning Engineer, Epirus

 • Dr. Ellen Leask (PhD 2020) –now Postdoctoral Scholar, Applied Physics Lab